tunpingwang/tunpingwang.github.io/readme.md

 	![heading](http://i.imgur.com/QNF4VMt.jpg)

-4. However, after reloading/having page remaining on browser tab for some time, this problem sometimes goes away.
+4. However, after reloading/having page remaining on browser tab for some time, this problem sometimes miraculously goes away.
 Is it something to do with caching?